- How much electricity does Vanderbilt consume?

 The Power Plant is a co–generation facility which is one of the most environmentally friendly types of power plants.
 For further details on power generation at Vanderbilt, please view this presentation.

 The remaining 77% of electricity consumed at Vanderbilt is purchased directly from Nashville Electric Service from Tennessee Valley Authority (TVA).
 TVA generates power at coal–fired power plants, nuclear power plants, and at hydroelectric dams.
 The main source of power generation for TVA is coal–fired power plants (44%), followed by nuclear (38%), natural gas (9%), and hydroelectric (9%)2.
 Less than 1% of TVA’s power comes from renewable energy resources2.
 Vanderbilt purchases a small amount of this renewable energy through TVA’s Green Power Switch Program.

 …the unit cost of electricity has been reduced at Vanderbilt by over 30% since 1988?

 What is co-generation and how does it work?

-The Power Plant generates electricity by burning coal and natural gas.
+The Power Plant generates electricity by burning 100% natural gas.
 The Power Plant also produces steam and chilled water during the electricity generation process.
 The Power Plant is considered a “Combined Heat and Power” (CHP) facility because of this co-generation of electricity, steam, and chilled water.

 Co-generation harnesses exhaust heat, which would otherwise be a wasted byproduct of electricity generation, to produce steam and hot water.
 The steam can be used to produce more electricity without burning additional fuel (and adding more harmful emissions).
 The steam can also be used to chill water, or the steam can be sent directly to a building.